a-kon/disable-react-error-overlay/README.md

 # Usage
 1. Install a package
-`npm i disable-react-error-overlay` or `yarn add disable-react-error-overlay`.
+`npm i disable-react-error-overlay -D` or `yarn add disable-react-error-overlay -D`.

 2. Inside your `src/index.js` file use this BEFORE any `ReactDOM.render`